webqamdev/encryptable-fields/UPGRADING.md

 #### `whereEncrypted` and `whereHashed` scopes
 **Likelihood Of Impact: Low**

-The scope `whereEncrypted` has been renamed to `whereHashed` to better reflect the underlying functionality.
-The scope still works the same way, but the you must update your code to use the new scope.

 A new scope `whereEncrypted` has been added to the trait.
 This scope now check the encrypted value of the field instead of the hashed value.
 It also falls back to the hashed value if the encryption service is not `Webqamdev\EncryptableFields\Services\DatabaseEncryption`.

+The previous scope `whereEncrypted` has been renamed to `whereHashed` to better reflect the underlying functionality.
+The scope still works the same way, but you can update your code to use the new scope.

 #### Added `orWhere` and `whereNot` scopes
 **Likelihood Of Impact: Low**